Online Misinformation: Fighting the Infodemic (7-9)

 This is the grade 7-9 (ages 12-14) version of this lesson.
 There are also grades 4-6 and 10+ versions on the site.

-The other battle is fighting misinformation about COVID-19.
+Online misinformation is a growing problem that has many real-world impacts.
+Listening to correct information is always important, but it’s even more important when you’re dealing with vital topics like healthcare and safety.
 With the right information, we can protect ourselves, our families, and the entire world.
-With the wrong information, we can harm the people we care about and make it harder to stop the virus.
+With the wrong information, we can harm the people we care about.

-This is why World Health Organization Director-General Tedros Adhanom Ghebreyesus said, “We’re not just fighting an epidemic; we’re fighting an infodemic.”
+This is why at the beginning of the COVID-19 pandemic World Health Organization Director-General Tedros Adhanom Ghebreyesus said, “We’re not just fighting an epidemic; we’re fighting an infodemic.”

 How serious is the spread of misinformation?
-At least two countries—the USA and UK—have set up specialist units to combat misinformation about COVID-19.
-Facebook, Twitter, Youtube, Google, and Pinterest have taken steps to minimize the misinformation.
+At least two countries—the USA and UK—set up specialist units to combat misinformation about COVID-19.
+Facebook, Twitter, Youtube, Google, and Pinterest have taken steps to minimize misinformation.
 The World Health Organization (WHO) started a TikTok account just to fight it.

 In short, misinformation is everywhere, and it’s a lot harder to avoid than you might think.
 Ultimately, it’s on each of us to make sure we are getting accurate information.